Science Technology Engineering Arts Mathematics

 Engage.
 Connect.
 Transform.

-HIGH SCHOOL SCIENCEAnn Arbor high school students earn the minimum of three science credits required for graduation: (1) one full year of Biology for one credit, (2) one full year of Chemistry or Physics for one credit, (3) one full year of a Science elective for one credit.
-These courses support students in meeting the full spectrum of the Michigan High School Content Expectations.
+HIGH SCHOOL SCIENCEAnn Arbor high school students earn the minimum of three science credits required for graduation: (1) one full year of Biology for one credit, (2) one full year of Chemistry and Physics for one credit, (3) one full year of Earth Science for one credit.
+These courses support students in meeting the full spectrum of the Michigan K-12 Science Standards.
 Students may earn a fourth credit in Science by electing a fourth year of Science.All high school Science courses engage students in the Science and Engineering Practices essential to career and college readiness.
 These practices include the following.

 Decisions about which specific science courses to select must be made in the context of a four-year plan.
 This planning process defines which courses meet the requirements outlined above and support a student’s pursuit of career and college goals.
 Four year planning is essential to ensure that students have the necessary skills for the courses they hope to take in their junior and senior years.
-The four-year plan must take into account planning for Mathematics courses necessary for specific Science courses.
+The four-year plan must take into account planning for Mathematics courses necessary to support success and meet prerequisites in specific Science courses.

 - Asking questions and defining problems